Tuskegee University: World War II

 In 1941, in an effort to train black aviators, the U.S. Army Air Corps established a training program at Tuskegee Institute, using Moton Field, about 4 mi away from the campus center.
 The graduates became known as the Tuskegee Airmen.
 The Tuskegee Airmen National Historic Site at Moton Field was listed on the National Register of Historic Places in 1998.
-The U.S. Army, Air Force, and Navy have R.O.T.C. programs on campus today.
+The U.S. Army, Air Force, and Navy have Reserve Officers' Training Corps programs on campus today.

 Numerous presidents have visited Tuskegee, including Franklin D. Roosevelt.
 Eleanor Roosevelt was also interested in the Institute and its aeronautical school.
 In 1941 she visited Tuskegee Army Air Field and worked to have African Americans get the chance as pilots in the military.
 She corresponded with F.D.
 Patterson, the third president of the Tuskegee Institute, and frequently lent her support to programs.

 Postwar

 The noted architect Paul Rudolph was commissioned in 1958 to produce a new campus master plan.
 In 1960 he was awarded, along with the partnership of John A. Welch and Louis Fry, the commission for a new chapel, perhaps the most significant modern building constructed in Alabama.

 The postwar decades were a time of continued expansion for Tuskegee, which added new programs and departments, adding graduate programs in several fields to reflect the rise of professional studies.
 For example, its School of Veterinary Medicine was added in 1944.
 Mechanical Engineering was added in 1953, and a four-year program in Architecture in 1957, with a six-year program in 1965.